laoban-dev/laoban-dev.github.io/docs/laoban-admin/Existing.md

 Laoban is telling is the place that it will put the 'root' of the projects in `c:\git\laoban\code`.
 This is the directory that contains the existing `laoban.json` file.

-`laoban-admin` uses a number of strategies to pick the best place to put the root of the projects, and this is one of them.
+`laoban admin` uses a number of strategies to pick the best place to put the root of the projects, and this is one of them.

 ### Part 2